Unveiling The Mosaic Co (MOS)'s Value: Is It Really Priced Right

-Formed in 2004 by the combination of IMC Global and Cargill's fertilizer business, The Mosaic Co (MOS, Financial) has become a leading producer of primary crop nutrients phosphate and potash.
-With assets including phosphate rock mines in Florida, Louisiana, Brazil, and Peru, as well as potash mines in Saskatchewan, New Mexico, and Brazil, The Mosaic Co (MOS) has established a strong foothold in the agriculture industry.
-However, with a current stock price of $38.51, is it trading at a fair value?
-To answer this, we need to look at the GF Value, an estimation of the fair value of the stock.
+Formed in 2004 by the merger of IMC Global and Cargill's fertilizer business, The Mosaic Co is a leading producer of primary crop nutrients phosphate and potash.
+The company's assets include phosphate rock mines in Florida, Louisiana, Brazil, and Peru, and potash mines in Saskatchewan, New Mexico, and Brazil.
+With a current stock price of $38.87 and a market cap of $12.90 billion, the company's valuation will be compared to the GF Value, an estimation of fair value, providing an insightful analysis of the company's intrinsic value.

-The GF Value is an intrinsic value of a stock derived from a unique method that takes into account historical multiples, a GuruFocus adjustment factor based on the company's past returns and growth, and future estimates of the business performance.
-The GF Value Line provides an overview of the fair value at which the stock should be traded.
+The GF Value is a unique measure of a stock's intrinsic value, calculated based on historical trading multiples, a GuruFocus adjustment factor, and future business performance estimates.
+The GF Value Line on our summary page provides a fair value at which the stock should ideally be traded.
+If the stock price is significantly above the GF Value Line, it is overvalued, and its future return is likely to be poor.
+Conversely, if it is significantly below the GF Value Line, its future return will likely be higher.

-According to the GuruFocus Value calculation, The Mosaic Co (MOS, Financial) appears to be significantly undervalued.
-This is based on the historical multiples that the stock has traded at, the past business growth, and analyst estimates of future business performance.
-With its current price of $38.51 per share and a market cap of $12.80 billion, The Mosaic Co's stock seems to be significantly undervalued.
-As a result, the long-term return of its stock is likely to be much higher than its business growth.
+According to GuruFocus Value calculation, The Mosaic Co stock appears to be significantly undervalued.
+Given that the stock is significantly undervalued, the long-term return of its stock is likely to be much higher than its business growth.

 Financial Strength

-It is always important to check the financial strength of a company before buying its stock.
-Investing in companies with poor financial strength have a higher risk of permanent loss.
-Looking at the cash-to-debt ratio and interest coverage is a great way to understand the financial strength of a company.
-The Mosaic Co has a cash-to-debt ratio of 0.16, which is worse than 77.18% of 241 companies in the Agriculture industry.
-The overall financial strength of The Mosaic Co is 6 out of 10, which indicates that the financial strength of The Mosaic Co is fair.
+Companies with poor financial strength pose a high risk of permanent capital loss to investors.
+To avoid this, it's crucial to assess a company's financial strength before purchasing shares.
+The Mosaic Co's cash-to-debt ratio of 0.16 ranks worse than 76.35% of 241 companies in the Agriculture industry.
+The overall financial strength of The Mosaic Co is 6 out of 10, indicating fair financial strength.

 Profitability and Growth

-Investing in profitable companies carries less risk, especially in companies that have demonstrated consistent profitability over the long term.
-Typically, a company with high profit margins offers better performance potential than a company with low profit margins.
-The Mosaic Co has been profitable 8 years over the past 10 years.
-During the past 12 months, the company had revenues of $16.80 billion and an Earnings Per Share (EPS) (EPS) of $6.33.
-Its operating margin of 16.46% is better than 78.21% of 234 companies in the Agriculture industry.
-Overall, GuruFocus ranks The Mosaic Co's profitability as strong.
+Investing in profitable companies carries less risk, especially those that have consistently demonstrated profitability over the long term.
+The Mosaic Co has been profitable for 8 out of the past 10 years.
+In the past 12 months, the company had revenues of $16.80 billion and Earnings Per Share (EPS) of $6.33.
+Its operating margin of 16.46% is better than 78.48% of 237 companies in the Agriculture industry.
+GuruFocus ranks The Mosaic Co's profitability as strong.

-Growth is probably one of the most important factors in the valuation of a company.
-GuruFocus' research has found that growth is closely correlated with the long-term performance of a company's stock.
-If a company's business is growing, the company usually creates value for its shareholders, especially if the growth is profitable.
-Likewise, if a company's revenue and earnings are declining, the value of the company will decrease.
-The Mosaic Co's 3-year average revenue growth rate is better than 81.7% of 224 companies in the Agriculture industry.
-The Mosaic Co's 3-year average EBITDA growth rate is 0%, which ranks worse than 0% of 214 companies in the Agriculture industry.
+Growth is a crucial factor in the valuation of a company.
+The 3-year average annual revenue growth of The Mosaic Co is 32.3%, which ranks better than 81.7% of 224 companies in the Agriculture industry.
+However, its 3-year average EBITDA growth rate is 0%, ranking worse than all 214 companies in the Agriculture industry.

 ROIC vs WACC